inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 development progress as a result of natural disasters.
 The development of contingency plans is seen as an important step to strengthen disaster risk reduction programs.
-However this can only be effective when contingency plans utilises realistic hazard scenario.
+However this can only be effective when contingency plans utilise realistic hazard scenario.
 Realistic hazard scenarios require scientific, sound and up-to-date data hazard information as well as up-to-date, scale appropriate exposure.
 Such map-based contingency plans offer accurate and comprehensive results in calculating minimum relief items,